eclipse-iceoryx/iceoryx/doc/design/polymorphic_handler.md

    variables
 1. Obtaining the current handler must be thread-safe
 1. It must be possible to finalize the handler, i.e. prohibit any changes after it is finalized.
-1. Any attempt to change the handler after it is finalized, shall call an function that has access to the current and new handler (for e.g. logging).
+1. Any attempt to change the handler after it is finalized, shall call a function that has access to the current and new handler (for e.g. logging).

-To achieve this, we define another support class `StaticLifeTimeGuard` that solves the singleton lifetime problem.
+To achieve this, we define another support class `StaticLifetimeGuard` that solves the singleton lifetime problem.
 This class can be used on its own and is based on the nifty counter reference counting.

 While obtaining the instance is thread-safe, the instance managed by the handler may not be